yogidevendra/docs/docs/sandbox.md

 3. Proceed with default options on launch confirmation screen by pressing the Launch button.

-4. Once launched, view the running application by following the link provided in the launch confirmation dialog, or by navigating to the [Monitor](http://localhost:9090/#/ops) section of the Console and selecting the launched application.
+4. Once launched, view the running application by following the link provided in the launch confirmation dialog, or by navigating to the <a href="http://localhost:9090/#/ops" target="_blank">Monitor</a> section of the Console and selecting the launched application.

     ![](images/sandbox/pidemo-success.png)